-Other non-cancelable obligations above include agreements in the normal course of business that are in excess of one year as of June 30, 2024.
+Other non-cancelable obligations above consist of agreements in the normal course of business that are in excess of one year as of September 30, 2024, inclusive of certain leases that have been entered into but are not yet recognized in our lease liabilities or ROU assets.

-In addition, the amounts above exclude commitments due within a year for a cloud-managed services agreement, under which the Company has a remaining non-cancelable minimum spend commitment from July 2024 to June 2025 of \$57.6 million.
+In addition, the amounts above exclude commitments due within a year for a cloud-managed services agreement, under which the Company has a remaining non-cancelable minimum spend commitment from October 2024 to June 2025 of \$37.7 million.

 In the ordinary course of business, we enter into agreements with sellers, buyers, and other third parties pursuant to which we agree to indemnify buyers, sellers, vendors, lessors, business partners, lenders, stockholders, and other parties with respect to certain matters, including, but not limited to, losses resulting from claims of intellectual property infringement, damages to property or persons, business losses, or other liabilities.
 Generally, these indemnity and defense obligations relate to our own business operations, obligations, and acts or omissions.
-However, under some circumstances, we agree to indemnify and defend contract counterparties against losses resulting from their own business operations, obligations, and acts or omissions of third parties.
+However, under some circumstances, we agree to indemnify and defend contract counterparties against losses resulting from their own business operations, obligations, and acts or omissions, or the business operations, obligations, and acts or omissions of third parties.
 These indemnity provisions generally survive termination or expiration of the agreements in which they appear.
 In addition, we have entered into indemnification agreements with our directors, executive officers and certain other officers that will require us, among other things, to indemnify them against certain liabilities that may arise by reason of their status or service as directors, officers, or employees.
-No demands for indemnification have been made as of June 30, 2024.
+No demands for indemnification have been made as of September 30, 2024.